algorithmica-org/algorithmica/content/english/hpc/cpu-cache/_index.md

 - 8M of 16-way set associative L3 cache, [shared](sharing) between 8 cores;
 - 16GB (2x8G) of DDR4 RAM @ 2667MHz.

 You can compare it with your own hardware by running `dmidecode -t cache` or `lshw -class memory` on Linux or by installing [CPU-Z](https://en.wikipedia.org/wiki/CPU-Z) on Windows.
 You can also find additional details about the CPU on [WikiChip](https://en.wikichip.org/wiki/amd/ryzen_7/4700u) and [7-CPU](https://www.7-cpu.com/cpu/Zen2.html).
+Not all conclusions will generalize to every CPU platform in existence.

 <!--